 California can be called the motherland of viticulture in the USA.
-It also rightly bears the beautiful epithet "Wine State", because wine is an important economic factor here.
-The Spanish introduced the Spanish variety Listán Prieto to Mexico in the 16th century, which was called Misión here and later Mission in California.
-In 1769, the Franciscan monk Junipero Serra (1713-1784), when founding the Mission "San Diego" in California, is said to have planted the first vineyard with this vine (according to more recent sources only ten years later).
-Here there were not the great difficulties as on the east coast of the Atlantic Ocean, because the dry climate prevented fungal diseases and the vines thrived magnificently.
+It is also quite rightly called "Wine State", because wine is an important economic factor here.
+In the 16th century, the Spaniards introduced the Spanish variety Listán Prieto to Mexico, which was called Misión here and later Mission in California.
+In 1769, the Franciscan friar Junipero Serra (1713-1784) supposedly planted the first vineyard with this vine when he founded the Mission "San Diego" in California (according to more recent sources, not until ten years later).
+Here, there were not the big difficulties as on the east coast of the Atlantic, because the dry climate prevented fungal diseases and the vines thrived splendidly.